danijelbara/GettingAndCleaningData/CodeBook.md

 __Features__, __Activity__ and __Subject__ are merged into TotalData.

-Indexes of columns that contain standard deviation or mean, activity and subject are taken into ColMeanStd.Init .
+Indexes of columns that contain standard deviation or mean, activity and subject are taken into ColMeanStd.Init.
 SubsetData is created with data from columns in ColMeanStd.Init.
 Activity column in SubsetData is updated with descriptive names of activities taken from Labels.y.
-Activity column is expressed as a factor variable.

 Acronyms in variable names in SubsetData, are replaced with descriptive labels:
 * Acc was replaced with Accelerometer